qcif-training/StatisticalComparisonsUsingR/setup.md

 * ggplot2
 * gmodels
 * PMCMRplus
+* DescTools

 To install packages, use the command `install.packages("PACKAGE_NAME")`, substituting PACKAGE_NAME with the name of the required package (this is case sensitive).
-To install all three packages in a single command run `install.packages(c("ggplot2", "gmodels", "PMCMRplus"))`.
+To install all three packages in a single command run `install.packages(c("ggplot2", "gmodels", "PMCMRplus", "DescTools"))`.
 If you are asked whether to install packages from source, select "No".